 - 1. Advanced standing may be awarded for certificate and diploma credits.
 The table below provides information about specific course credit and scores needed for a particular exam. - 2.
 The total credit for each examination may not exceed 14 semester hours for any specific exam.
 If the student has a Diploma, the total advanced standing credit awarded may not exceed 30 semester hours.
 Certificates will be evaluated on an individual course basis. - 3.
 Contact the Registrar to inquire about an exam not listed below. - 4.
 Official transcripts must be issued by the International Baccalaureate North American Office and be on file in the Registrar's office. - 5.
-Qualifying examinations in the sciences that do not include an extensive laboratory component will receive credit for a maximum of 3 semester credit hours.
+Qualifying examinations in the sciences that do not include an extensive laboratory component will receive credit for a maximum of 3 semester credit hours. - 6.
+Examinations in foreign language must include a conversation component.

 IB Test Minimum SBU Equivalency Minimum SBU Equivalency

 Score Score

 (Standard (Higher

 Level Exam) Level Exam)

 Art/Design (Visual Art) 6 ART/FAR 1013 5 ART/FAR 1013

 Art/Design (Visual Art) n/a n/a 7 ART/FAR 1013 &

 ART 1103

 Biology (with extensive 5 BIO 1954 4 BIO 1954

 lab work)

 Business Management 5 BUS 2953 4 BUS 2953

 Chemistry (without n/a n/a 4 CHE 1000

 extensive lab work)

 Chemistry (with 5 CHE 1104 4 CHE 1104

 extensive lab work)

 Chemistry (with n/a n/a 6 CHE 1115 & CHE

 extensive lab work) 1125

 Computer Science 5 CIS 1103 5 (if in Java CIS 1103 & CIS

 (Common Core) or C++) 1144

-Computer Science n/a n/a 5 (if in Java CIS 1154

-(additional HL or C++)

-material)

-Economics 5 ECO 1953 4 ECO 1953